Janfra/NetworkFYP/README.md

 # NetworkFYP
- Exploring creating a simple online multiplayer game using Unreal Engine 5.4.4
+ Exploring creating a simple online multiplayer game using Unreal Engine 5.4.4 and Epic Online Services (EOS) with the EOS subsystem plugin.

 > [!WARNING]
-> Epic Online Services credentials were removed from project.
+> EOS credentials were removed from project.
 Place your own credentials for testing if you would like.

 # Progress
 ## 1.0: